How to Layer Scents in Your Home for a Calm Spa-Like Atmosphere

 Bonus: Create a Scent Ritual

-- Light your base candle.
+- Light your base candle or start your diffuser.

 Ready for the real thing?
 Find a Relax venue near you →